Mailu/Mailu/docs/kubernetes/mailu/index.rst

 -  All services run in the same namespace, currently ``mailu-mailserver``.
 So if you want to use a different one, change the ``namespace`` value in **every** file
 -  Check the ``storage-class`` field in the ``pvc.yaml`` file, you can also change the sizes to your liking.
 Note that you need ``RWX`` (read-write-many) and ``RWO`` (read-write-once) storageclasses.
 -  Check the ``configmap.yaml`` and adapt it to your needs.
 Be sure to check the kubernetes DNS values at the end (if you use a different namespace)
--  Check the ``*-ingress.yaml`` files and change it to the domain you want (this is for the kubernetes ingress controller to handle the admin, webmail, webdav and auth connections)
+-  Check the ``ingress.yaml`` file and change it to the domain you want (this is for the kubernetes ingress controller to handle the admin, webmail, webdav and auth connections)

 Installation
 ------------